UNIVERSITY OF NOTRE DAME, Notre Dame, IN

 Government and International Studies (Political Science as of 2003)

 Honors Thesis: British Constitutional Reform: Sovereignty, Economics, and Party Politics

 Advisor: Andrew C. Gould

-MICRON TECHNOLOGY, INC, Director of Advanced Computing Solutions Pathfinding (November 2012-Present), Boise, ID
+MICRON TECHNOLOGY, INC, Director of Advanced Computing Solutions Pathfinding (November 2012-September 2020), Boise, ID

 Lead the discover and road-mapping effort for new classes of advanced memory systems, particularly Processor-In-Memory (PIM) systems.
 Explore industry (internal and joint development) and government sponsored (DOE, DOD, DARPA) R&D efforts.

 SANDIA NATIONAL LABORATORIES, Principal Member of Technical Staff (March 2006-November 2012) , Albuquerque, NM

 Helped to establish the computer architecture research program at Sandia and served as Principal Investigator for multiple DOE, DOD, and DARPA programs including Sandia’s Extreme-Scale Computing Grand Challenge, DARPA UHPC Program (X-caliber), Processing-In-Memory (PIM) research, Sandia Secure Processor Program for defense of cyberphysical systems, R&D into advanced CPUs for cybersecurity, and novel memory and CPU architectures for supercomputers.
 Advised IARPA and DARPA on establishment of these programs.
 Served as co-PI for NSF’s “PXGL: Cyberinfrastructure for Scalable Graph Execution”, Large Research Collaboration Award #1111798, August 2011.